ortus-docs/cbvalidation-docs/overview/declaring-constraints/a-la-carte-via-event-handlers.md

 # A-la-carte

 You can also define constraints a-la-carte.
-Meaning you can create them on the fly or storem as JSON or somewhere in a service.
+Meaning you can create them on the fly or store them as JSON or somewhere in a service.
 As long as it is a struct of constraints, that's all the validation methods accept via the `constraints` argument.

 In this sample we validate the public request context `rc`.
 This sample validates all fields in the `rc`.
 If you need more control you can specify the `fields` parameter \(default all\) or the `includeFields` and `excludeFields` parameters in your `validate()` call.